arashyeganeh/arashyeganeh.github.io/README.md

-# 👨‍💼 Arash Yeganeh | Freelancer
+# 👨‍💼 Arash Yeganeh | Front End Web Developer

 ‎‍🚀 Hi, my name is `Arash Yeganeh`
+Front End Web Developer
-Full-Stack Web Developer|Network and Systems Engineer I’m interested in learning and developing systems and trying to be helpful in the technology community.
-My activity is in Network and Systems engineering and Full-Stack Web Developer.
+I’m interested in learning and developing systems and trying to be helpful in the technology community.

-## Skill as a Front-end developer
+## Skill as a Front End Web developer

 As a Senior Front-End Developer with a deep understanding of JavaScript and expertise in React, I am passionate about building web applications that are not only visually stunning but also highly functional and performant.